aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/find-if-the-worksheet-is-dialog-sheet/_index.md

             // Access first worksheet
             const ws = workbook.worksheets.get(0);

-            // Find if the sheet type is dialog and print the message if (ws.type === AsposeCells.SheetType.Dialog) {
+            // Find if the sheet type is a dialog sheet and print the message if (ws.type === AsposeCells.SheetType.Dialog) {
                 document.getElementById('result').innerHTML = '<p style="color: green;">Worksheet is a Dialog Sheet.</p>';
             } else {